TaskBeacon/taskbeacon.github.io/docs/_sources/index.rst.txt

 - :doc:`TAPS </taps>` – A standardized format for structuring cognitive tasks
 - `psyflow <https://taskbeacon.github.io/psyflow/>`_ – A PsychoPy-based library for efficiently building tasks
-- `Task Library <https://taskbeacon.github.io/task_index/>`_ – A curated collection of well-documented tasks
+- `Task Library <https://taskbeacon.github.io/task-registry/>`_ – A curated collection of well-documented tasks

 TaskBeacon also provides features that enhance reusability, localization, and collaboration:

 - :doc:`Text-to-voice </text2voice>` – Automatically generate voice instructions from translated text for consistent and accessible delivery
 - :doc:`Localization </localization>` – Enables cross-cultural localization by separating text components from task logic
 - :doc:`LLMs </LLMs>` – Leverage Large Language Models to assist with task documentation and localization
-- :doc:`Task management </versioning>` – Manage task variants using GitHub branches
+- :doc:`Track variants </versioning>` – Manage task variants using GitHub branches

 We are continuously working to expand the number of curated tasks and enhance automation in LLM-powered task generation.